odysseyindia/odyssey-tours/content/english/destinations/india/regions/mumbai-goa-and-the-deccan/deccan-explorer/_index.md

           years of work.

-          The entire drive to Mysore should take about five to six hours, depending on how long you spend at each stop.
+          You carry on to Mysore after this.
+With the sightseeing, the drive should take about six hours.
+        date: ''
+        etd: ''
+        duration: ''
       - type: hotel
         url: >-
           /destinations/india/states/karnataka/cities/mysore/hotels/royal-orchid-metropole-hotel/
+        title: Royal Orchid Metropole Hotel
         content: >-
           This hotel was originally built by the Wodeyar ruling family of Mysore, and has considerable old-world charm.
 Built to house the